tripleo1/awesome/README.md

 - [emijrp/awesome-awesome](https://github.com/emijrp/awesome-awesome) - A curated list of awesome curated lists of many topics.
 - [esa-oss/EclipseRCP-Patcher](https://github.com/esa-oss/EclipseRCP-Patcher) - This repository contains modifications on Eclipse classes in order to provide known patches or new functionalities
 - [fasten-project/Debian-license-collector](https://github.com/fasten-project/Debian-license-collector) -
+- [fcambus/jsemu](https://github.com/fcambus/jsemu) - A list of emulators written in the JavaScript programming language
 - [first20hours/google-10000-english](https://github.com/first20hours/google-10000-english) - This repo contains a list of the 10,000 most common English words in order of frequency, as determined by n-gram frequency analysis of the Google's Trillion Word Corpus.
 - [ftomassetti/awesome-compilers](https://github.com/ftomassetti/awesome-compilers) - :sunglasses: Curated list of awesome resources on Compilers, Interpreters and Runtimes
 - [fuse-compound/awesome-fuse](https://github.com/fuse-compound/awesome-fuse) - A curated list of awesome Fuse applications, articles, and plugins